 Tubing down the Saco River on a hot, summer day, sounds like pure paradise.
 Plenty of sandy beaches, and crystal-clear water make for a relaxing and fun way to spend a day in the White Mountains.
 Saco River Tubing Center also offers canoe and kayak rentals for another great way to maneuver down the Saco.

-Pedal boat, Kayak, and Canoe Rentals in Franconia Notch State Park (Echo Lake)
+Pedal Boat, Kayak, and Canoe Rentals in Franconia Notch State Park (Echo Lake)

 Echo Lake is situated on 39 acres within Franconia Notch State Park and boasts stunning views of Franconia Notch.
 Relax or play on the sandy beach, or take advantage of their pedal boat, kayak, and canoe rentals.
 Take some time to explore the lake at your own speed.